paolosabatino/saj-mqtt-ha/README.md

     minutes: 0
     seconds: 60
   ```

+All scan intervals, except the default realtime `scan_interval`, can also be set to `startup` to only scan the data at startup.

 If a scan interval is not defined, the related dataset and sensors will not be fetched and loaded.